 - 4 ounces cream cheese, softened or a soft Mexican cheese such as a Queso Fresca

-- 4 ounces jack or cheddar cheese, or a mix (Colby Jack is fine, just not as flavorful)
+- 4 to 6 ounces jack or cheddar cheese, or a mix (Colby Jack is fine, just not as flavorful)

 - 2 1/2 cups shredded turkey or chicken (about 15 ounces)